Marchantiana

 Marchantiana is a genus of lichen-forming fungi in the family Teloschistaceae.
-It contains nine species of corticolous (bark-dwelling), crustose lichens that occur in the Southern Hemisphere, primarily occur in the warmer regions of mainland Australia.
-Originaly proposed ini 2014, the genus underwent significant revision in 2024 when molecular studies showed it comprised two distinct evolutionary lineages.
+It contains seven species of corticolous (bark-dwelling), crustose lichens, recorded mainly from Australia.
+Originally proposed in 2014, the genus underwent significant revision in 2024 when molecular studies showed it comprised two distinct evolutionary lineages.
 This led to the creation of the new genus Taedigera to accommodate the cool-temperate species from New Zealand and Patagonia, while Marchantiana was retained for the warmer-climate Australian species.
+Later DNA-based work has treated Streimanniella as a separate genus closely related to Marchantiana, rather than as a synonym.

 Taxonomy

-Lichenologists Sergey Kondratyuk, Ingvar Kärnefelt, John Alan Elix, Arne Thell, and Jae-Seoun Hur circumscribed the genus Marchantiana in 2014, as part of a taxonomic revision of the family Teloschistaceae.
+The lichenologists Sergey Kondratyuk, Ingvar Kärnefelt, John Alan Elix, Arne Thell, and Jae-Seoun Hur circumscribed the genus Marchantiana in 2014, as part of a taxonomic revision of the family Teloschistaceae.
 They designated Marchantiana occidentalis as its type species.
 Initially, the genus comprised six species, all native to the Southern Hemisphere, with all but one species from Australia.
 The genus was named in honour of the Australian botanist Neville Graeme Marchant, to acknowledge his extensive contributions to the flora of Western Australia.

 In 2023, molecular analysis using three genes suggested a close relationship between Marchantiana and Yoshimuria, and identified several new species from Patagonia.
 A comprehensive revision in 2024 built upon these findings, revealing that what was previously considered Marchantiana actually represents two distinct genera.
 While Marchantiana in the strict sense (sensu stricto) was retained for the type species M. occidentalis and related species primarily from Australia, a new genus Taedigera was established for species from southern Patagonia and New Zealand.
 This revision also confirmed that the genus Yoshimuria from East Asia represents a sister group to both genera.
-The genus Streimanniella, which was previously segregated from Marchantiana, was shown to be based on misidentified material and was synonymised with Marchantiana.
+A 2024 revision treated Streimanniella as a synonym of Marchantiana.
+However, a broader three-gene phylogenetic study published in 2025 recovered Streimanniella and Marchantiana as two well-supported sister lineages and resurrected Streimanniella as a separate genus.
+In those analyses, Streimanniella michelagoensis (the type species of Streimanniella) was placed in Streimanniella and recovered as sister to Marchantiana.
+In the same 2025 study, Kondratyuk and co-authors made two additional combinations in Marchantiana (M. beaugleholei and M. tephromelae).
+They also recombined the European species previously called Marchantiana asserigena as Streimanniella asserigena, reflecting their treatment of Streimanniella as distinct from Marchantiana.

 Several species previously placed in Marchantiana were also found to belong in other genera – for example, M. maulensis was transferred to the genus Villophora, while M. burneyensis, M. kalbiorum and M. seppeltii were shown to belong in the subfamily Teloschistoideae.

-The current circumscription recognises seven species in Marchantiana, most of which are endemic to Australia, with only M. asserigena having a wider distribution including Europe.
+The current circumscription recognises seven species in Marchantiana.
 The sister genus Taedigera contains six species found primarily in New Zealand and southern Patagonia.
 This geographic pattern, along with differences in secondary chemistry, supports the separation of these genera despite their morphological similarities.